 Skills range from “What’s the first sound you hear in ___?” to phoneme deletion and manipulation.
 Don’t worry.
 It’s scaffolded all throughout so that your students will work up to the hard stuff!

 SETTING IT UP – ONE AND DONE

 Remember how only the teacher needs a set of these task cards?
 The setup is quick- do it once, and use it for years!
 If you have a paraprofessional, assistant, or parent volunteers, you can make them each a set too.
 They can also practice in small groups or one-on-one.
 I used colored cardstock and binder rings to keep all my task cards together.
 (Let’s be real; it’s also to make them pretty. 😉 ).
 [Note: These are affiliate links for your convenience.]
 I had many of you ask if I put the colored paper in a specific order, and the answer is no. I just randomly threw it in my printer.
 Since they print four to a page, the same skills will be the same color.

 Last week, I decided to put all of the skills on one giant binder ring and use sticky tabs to track which groups are on which skills.
 However, if you want to divide the task cards by level, you can use the table of contents below to do so!
 [Note: This table of contents is clickable in the PDF, but it won’t be here.]

 - Intermediate: Onset and Rime through Segmenting Phonemes

 - Advanced: Deleting With Compound Words through Ending Phoneme Substitution

 I hope these phonemic awareness teacher task cards make as much of a difference in your classroom has they have in ours!
-May you hear voices in your head reminding you how important phonemic awareness is to your students, and always remember that it can be done in the dark. 😉
+May you hear voices in your head reminding you how important phonemic awareness is to your students.
+And also always remember that it can be done in the dark. 😉

 Wonder why I never hesitate to print at home?
 You can read all about it by clicking here!